simphony/simphony-jyulb/README.rst

 Installation
 ------------

-The package requires python 2.7.x, cython and JYU-LB header files along with `simphony-common` package to build and install cython extension.
+The package requires python 2.7.x, cython and JYU-LB header and source files along with `simphony-common` package to build and install cython extension.
 To get the required files clone the repository and install dependencies::